Apka3y6/AsicAsk/README.md

 # AsicAsk
-Based on MMLanScanDemo code and provide TCP connection and data receiving for CryptoCurrency Asic Miners by sending API commands
+Based on MMLanScanDemo code, provide TCP connection and data receiving for Asic Miners by sending API commands